slashback100/presence_simulation/README.md

 # Use it

-The component will create an entity called `presence_simulation.running`.
+The component will create an entity called `sensor.resence_simulation`.
 This entity will be set to `on` when the entity is running. `off` otherwise.
 Three services are available:
 ## Start the simulation
-The service `presence_simulation.start` will start the simulation and set the `presence_simulation.running` entity to `on`.
+The service `presence_simulation.start` will start the simulation and set the `sensor.presence_simulation` entity to `on`.
 ## Stop the simulation
-The service `presence_simulation.stop` will stop the simulation and set the `presence_simulation.running` entity to `off`.
+The service `presence_simulation.stop` will stop the simulation and set the `sensor.presence_simulation` entity to `off`.
 ## Toggle the simulation
-The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `presence_simulation.running` entity.
+The service `presence_simulation.toggle` will start or stop the simulation, depending on the current state of the `sensor.presence_simulation` entity.